davidus27/sentrygun/README.md

 ```
 #### Static IP address
 You need to connect Server with Client throught Ethernet cable and set static IP address.
-If you have Windows you can follow [this](https://portforward.com/networking/static-ip-windows-10.htm) awesome tutorial.
+If you have Windows you can follow [this](https://portforward.com/networking/static-ip-windows-10.htm) tutorial.
 If you are on Linux systems you probably know what you are doing anyway.

 #### Startup